 About the show

 The Animated Journey was a bimonthly animation podcast featuring animation professionals working in television, film and games.
 Veterans as well as newly minted professionals in the field shared their tales of becoming a part of the animation industry and how they continue to enjoy the journey.
 Our show ended with episode 100 on March 10, 2020, but you can continue to listen to the show on iTunes, Stitcher, Spotify and Google Play.
 Thank you for listening and enjoy the show!

 The first movie Angela Entzminger remembered watching was An American Tail at the age of 5.
 She was so impressed by the ingenuity of Fievel and his friends that she went on to watch practically every animated program she could find.
 In high school she decided to become a journalist, and attended the University of Texas at Austin, graduated with a communications degree.
 She worked in publishing at companies like Vault, the Denver Art Museum and Intuit, then decided that animation was much more fun.
 After working way more jobs than what is listed on LinkedIn she moved to San Francisco, graduated from Academy of Art University with a degree in animation and storyboarding, worked as a development production intern at Pixar Animation Studios, then moved to LA to continue to pursue her dream of becoming a professional storyboard artist.
-Now she works as a storyboard revisionist on Nickelodeon’s The Loud House, creates comics for The Loud House graphic novels published by Papercutz, is working on an upcoming graphic novel and writes fun blurbs about herself in the third person.
+She currently works as a TV writer and storyboard artist on Nickelodeon’s Santiago of the Seas, creates comics for The Loud House graphic novels published by Papercutz, is working on an upcoming graphic novel and writes fun blurbs about herself in the third person.
 You can view her work at www.sketchysoul.com and www.sketchysoul.tumblr.com and follow her on Twitter at @SketchySoul and on Instagram @SketchySoul.